-8012.13 Single-Lot Improvements
+8012.12 Single-Lot Improvements (Development Projects)

-In general, all site-generated stormwater and surface water shall be retained on-site unless otherwise approved (for example as allowed for the Central Business District (CBD)).
+In general, all site-generated stormwater and surface water shall be retained on-site.

-8012.13.1 Single-Family Residential
+8012.12.1 Single-Family Residential

 Site-generated runoff may be discharged into the public right-of-way if the existing system meets District standards, has proven capacity, and meets water quality and storage measures provided within the development.
 Capacity may be demonstrated by showing that the lot runoff was included in the overall stormwater design for the development or post-development flows do not exceed pre-development flows and system capacity is sufficient as determined by ACHD.